Substance Use Intensive Outpatient Program

-The program is open Monday through Friday, with clinical services provided Monday through Thursday.
+The program is open Monday through Thursday.
 Evaluations are available through open access.
 Patients do not need a referral.
 Evaluations are available mornings and afternoons, Monday through Thursday.
 While no appointment is necessary for an evaluation, please call (603) 653-1860 to verify availability on any given day.

 Groups are offered throughout the day, including during evening hours.
 Individual treatment sessions are available by scheduled appointment.

 Our evaluation service is designed to assess an individual's needs and match the person to the appropriate type of treatment.
 Evaluation includes a clinical interview focused on substance use history, medical interview as needed, urine toxicology, and breath analysis.
 The person being evaluated and the referring physician (if any) receive timely feedback regarding treatment recommendations.

 Our program believes everyone can get better.
 After assessment, the treatment recommended is matched to the severity of the identified addictive disorder.
 The Intensive Outpatient Program covers a period of time that allows patients to make significant progress if they attend as scheduled and participate in the group and individual sessions.
 Treatment combines motivational, behavioral, relapse prevention, and 12-step facilitation.
 Our program also offers Medication Assisted Treatment (MAT) with buprenorphine for patients with opioid use disorders.

 The Motivational Model used in treatment theorizes that everyone who enters the program will be at some degree of readiness to change their substance use behavior.
 The "stage of change" will be somewhat different for each participant.
 The model allows each person to move through"stages of change" at a pace that works for that person, while not compromising others in the group.